HemantGTX950/Subtract/ReadMe.md

-An app for small kid's to help then in subtraction of two no.s by giving them a nice UI and things of daily use.
+An app for small kids to help them in subtraction of two no.s by giving them a nice UI and things of daily use.